ABOUT

 We all possess a unique way of behaving and reacting to changes in circumstances and life events that can bring about significant alterations, readjustments, or negative consequences in our regular lives.
 These may include chronic illness, the loss of a loved one or divorce, instances of bullying, abuse or discrimination, the transformative journey of pregnancy and childbirth, or the responsibility of being a parent, caregiver, career advancements, job loss or retirement.

 These life events and changes in circumstances have the potential to impact the brain and body, and may also influence pre-existing mental and physical health conditions.
-For instance, symptoms like anger outbursts, persistent anxiety or low mood, procrastination, chronic pain, or heart palpitations.
+For instance, symptoms like persistent anxiety or low mood, outbursts of anger unrelated to the context, procrastination, chronic pain, or heart palpitations.
 This can manifest as noticeable alterations in cognition/thinking, memory, emotional regulation, behaviours, and physiology.

-Where the underlying cause might not be immediately apparent or certain patterns or pain may have been lifelong.
-Conversely, for some individuals, life events may present an opportunity for exploring new horizons for growth, seeking to hone your strengths and thriving on a personal, relational, social and/or professional level.
+The underlying cause might not be immediately apparent, or certain patterns or pain may have been lifelong.
+Conversely, for some individuals, life events may present an opportunity for exploring new horizons for growth, seeking to hone strengths to thrive on a personal, relational, social and/or professional level.

 At Blindspot, we honour individual differences and the individuality of each person’s experiential journey.
-Facilitating change based on what you would like to have happen, we offer a confidential environment, prioritising your health and well-being throughout the process of discovery, and therapeutic or coaching programmes for teens and adults.
+Facilitating change based on what you would like to have happen, we offer a confidential space, prioritising your well-being throughout the process of discovery, and therapeutic or coaching programmes for teens and adults.

 About the Founder

-Treesje Verlinden MSc, BSc (Hons), MBPsS FRSA FRSPH, ANLP
+Treesje Verlinden MSc, BSc (Hons), ANA, MBPsS, FRSA, FRSPH, BNA, ANLP

 My Story